librenms/librenms/doc/Extensions/Billing-Module.md

 or output 95th Percentile calculation.

-To instead use the combined total of inout + output to derive the 95th percentile, This can be changed on a per basis by setting 95th Calculation to "Aggregate".
+To instead use the combined total of inout + output to derive the 95th percentile, This can be changed on a per bill basis by setting 95th Calculation to "Aggregate".

 To change the default option to Aggregate, add the following the `config.php`: